forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## State of Peace Negotiations

-### Refs State of Peace Negotiations

-> These references are continuously updated.

-#### Refs Negotiation State August
+### Negotiation State October
+// Refs
+*No specifics of Russia's possible talks with U.S., France, Germany, UK in Turkey - Peskov*, 10 Oct 2022, <https://interfax.com/newsroom/top-stories/83695/>

-#### Refs Negotiation State July
+### Negotiation State July
+// Refs

-##### Russian Government Plane in Basel
+#### Russian Government Plane in Basel
 *A Russian aircraft flew 9 hours between Moscow and Switzerland, traveling over European airspace in a rare routing that added 6 hours to the flight time* <https://www.businessinsider.com/russian-aircraft-adds-6-hours-flight-time-avoid-eu-airspace-2022-7?r=US&IR=T>
 "This flight was given a "diplomatic clearing" from both France and Switzerland so it could pick up Russian diplomatic staff who were representing the county at the Council of Europe in Strasbourg, France, the French Ministry for Europe and Foreign Affairs told BZ."

 > Considering the incompatibility of human rights and war, the presidential airplane on the mission of human rights was/is some hope for peace.
->> The head of states should be should be ambassadors to human rights.
+>> The heads of states should be should be ambassadors to human rights.
 All government members should be ambassadors to human rights. *Everyone should be an ambassador to human rights.*

 ##### Putin on Negotiations
 * *Peace negotiations between Russia, Ukraine to get more difficult with time: Putin* <https://www.globaltimes.cn/page/202207/1270059.shtml>